KatriinSch/space-invaders/README.md

 ## How to play

-To play the game open the index.html file OR go to this [link](https://katriinsch.github.io/space-invaders/).
+To play the game open this [link](https://katriinsch.github.io/space-invaders/).

 The game is simple!
 Try to stay alive for as long as possible and destroy as many space invaders as you can.